ACM40960/project-acm40960-ss/README.md

 ---

+## License

+This project is released under a **Custom Modified Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0) License with Additional Restriction**.

+- Academic and research use is permitted with proper credit to the authors.
+- Commercial use or redistribution outside of academic/research purposes requires explicit written permission.
+- For full details, see the [LICENSE.txt](./LICENSE.txt) file.

+### Dataset Licensing
+This repository uses publicly available datasets from Berkeley Earth, Global Carbon Budget, Copernicus ERA5, PIOMAS, and NSIDC.
+All datasets remain under their respective licenses and must be used in accordance with their original terms.
+Attribution to the original data providers is required.

+---

 ## References

 1. Intergovernmental Panel on Climate Change (IPCC).
 (2021). *Climate Change 2021: The Physical Science Basis*.
 Chapter 3: Human Influence on the Climate System.
 In *The Sixth Assessment Report of the Intergovernmental Panel on Climate Change*.
 [Cambridge University Press.](https://www.ipcc.ch/report/ar6/wg1/)